 - The rest of the Medi-Cal population.

-DHCS completed the first phase of its outreach campaign at the end of 2020, began the second phase in June 2021, and will outreach the rest of the Medi-Cal population in quarter 1, 2022.
+DHCS completed the first phase of its outreach campaign at the end of 2020, the second phase in December 2021, and will outreach the rest of the Medi-Cal population starting May 2022.

 If you have received the alternative format outreach letter, you can follow the instructions in the letter to provide your alternative format preference.